IUDataStructuresCourse/course-web-page-fall-2022/lectures/Sep-15-sub.md

 characters, that is, they are a rearrangement of each other.

 examples: mary <-> army, silent <-> listen, doctor who <-> torchwood

+**Student exercise**: sketch and algorithm for detecting whether two strings are anagrams of each other (ignoring spaces).

 For the following algorithms, what's the time complexity? space complexity?